vikas-reddy-319/Data-Projects-Portfolio/Machine-Learning/Amazon-Review-Sentiment-Analysis/readme.md

    - **LIME**: Used to interpret model predictions and make sentiment analysis more transparent.
    - **Matplotlib and Seaborn**: For visualizing data distributions and model performance metrics.

-5. **Dashboard Development**:
-   - **Tableau/Power BI**: For developing an interactive dashboard to present sentiment insights to stakeholders.

 ## Conclusion and Future Scope
 This project successfully classified Amazon reviews with a high degree of accuracy, providing valuable insights into customer sentiment.
 The automated classification model not only saves time but also helps businesses monitor customer feedback in real-time, enabling quicker responses to market demands.
 The sentiment analysis tool offers a practical solution for improving customer satisfaction and product quality.